shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "I am?"
 Ersatzica smiled.
 "Wow, thank you so much."

 "Now we need you to go over there, across the river, and fetch those boots."
-Lemilay confiscated the drum sticks and pushed Ersatzica towards the river.
+Lemilay confiscated the drumsticks and pushed Ersatzica towards the river.

 Ersatzica walked confidently to the shoreline, but when she got close, she looked back at them.
 They waved her on.